Clubs and Organizations

 Archery (Grades 2-12)

-The archery club meets weekly at a range to shoot and occasionally participates in other events such as competitions, and programs such as earning pins for improved shooting.
+The archery club meets weekly at a range to shoot and occasionally participates in other events such as competitions, and programs earning pins for improved shooting.

 Technology Student Association (Grades 5-12)